jeonghanlee/epics_env/README.md

 ### Flexiable EPICS Environment

-By default, no change in shell environment, one should source its environmet manually via
+By default, no change in shell environment, one should source its environment manually via

 ```
 $ . epics_env/setEpicsEnv.bash